-116 Neovi, supra note 97, at 1116 (finding this prong of unfairness test satisfied "[w]hen a practice produces clear adverse consequences for consumers that are not accompanied by an increase in services or benefits to consumers or by benefits to competition").
+Neovi, supra note 97, at 1116 (finding this prong of unfairness test satisfied "[w]hen a practice produces clear adverse consequences for consumers that are not accompanied by an increase in services or benefits to consumers or by benefits to competition").

-117 See supra notes 70 and 112 (discussing NACHA operating rules that permit recurring TEL transactions).
-Any person initiating recurring electronic debits from a consumer's bank account must comply with the preauthorized transfer rules of Regulation E, 12 CFR 1005.10(b).
-Regulation E requires the person to: (1) Obtain the consumer's authorization for the recurring debits in a writing signed or similarly authenticated; (2) provide the consumer a clear and readily understandable statement of the terms of the agreement; and (3) give to the consumer a copy of the signed authorization.
-Id. the number and availability of convenient, fast, noncash payment alternatives to the use of remotely created checks.118 These alternatives offer both dispute resolution rights and protection against unlimited liability for unauthorized charges to consumers and are available to consumers who do not possess or do not wish to use credit cards.119 Thus, it appears that the significant injury and risk of harm to consumers is not outweighed by the benefits of using remotely created checks and remotely created payment orders in telemarketing transactions.120
+See supra notes 70 and 112 (discussing NACHA operating rules that permit recurring TEL transactions).
+Any person initiating recurring electronic debits from a consumer's bank account must comply with the preauthorized transfer rules of Regulation E, 12 CFR part 1005.10(b).
+Regulation E requires the person to: (1) obtain the consumer's authorization for the recurring debits in a writing signed or similarly authenticated; (2) provide the consumer a clear and readily understandable statement of the terms of the agreement; and (3) give to the consumer a copy of the signed authorization.
+Id.

+However, it is the Commission's understanding that this advantage is less critical in telemarketing transactions than in other contexts, such as making last minute bill payments and collecting debts owed by consumers.
+Innovations in payment cards and access devices have increased the number and availability of convenient, fast, noncash payment alternatives to the use of remotely created checks.
+These alternatives offer both dispute resolution rights and protection against unlimited liability for unauthorized charges to consumers and are available to consumers who do not possess or do not wish to use credit cards.
+Thus, it appears that the significant injury and risk of harm to consumers is not outweighed by the benefits of using remotely created checks and remotely created payment orders in telemarketing transactions.